Welcome to Body Mapping Australia

 You can learn how to move with your body’s design for playing with ease and efficiency.
 When you are free of the limitations imposed by overwork at your instrument, you connect profoundly to your sound, the music and your audience.

 Hi, I’m Jane Shellshear, musician, instrumental teacher and Licensed Body Mapping Educator

 My story is grounded on a lifetime of making music and a passion for understanding movement.
 The distilling of these two elements of performance forms the essence of my teaching as a LBME.
 After all these years as a musician, I’ve come to know that it is the quality of my awareness & movement in all those thousands of hours of practise, rehearsal and performance, that ultimately dictated the success of my musical communication.
 I’d like to share this hard-won knowledge with you and all my fellow musicians.

 When was the last time that you felt really good in your body when playing music?
 If it’s been a while, then the statistics are saying you are not alone and that you may even be experiencing pain or discomfort as a result of playing.

-As an Andover Educator I teach the art of movement in music.
+As a Licensed Body Mapping Educator I teach the art of movement in music.
 You learn the practicalities of how your bones, muscles, tendons, ligaments, joints, fascia and physics itself all work together to support you and allow you to play.
 The main purpose in studying your own anatomy is to bring that information to life in your music making.
 I have sophisticated training in movement but remain a musician first and foremost.
 This means I’m uniquely placed to ensure that quality movement information is fused with your own musical intention.
 This fusion of intentions is essential to your success in connecting deeply with the music while simultaneously caring for your movement health in performance.